 This is a 51 year old female who visited my medical practice regarding arm lift surgery.
 This patient had lost a significant amount of weight and was very unhappy with the loose, excess skin of her upper arms.
 She would never wear short sleeve shirts because she was too self-conscious about the a...

 About this patient

 This is a 41 year old female who visited my medical practice regarding arm lift surgery.
 This patient had lost a significant amount of weight and was very unhappy with the loose, excess skin of her upper arms.
 She would hardly wear short sleeve shirts because she was too self-conscious about the...

 This is a 63 year old female who visited my practice regarding arm lift surgery.
 This patient had lost well over 100 pounds after a gastric bypass procedure, and was very unhappy with the loose, excess skin of her upper arms.
 She would never wear short sleeve shirts because she was too self-consc...

-Arm lift surgery is usually performed using general anesthetic, administered by a certified MD anesthesiologist.
+Arm lift surgery is usually performed using general anesthesia, administered by a board certified MD anesthesiologist.